aleks-qq/DiceThrower/README.md

 My Dice rolling program I originally made as a Swing framework exercise
 > - You roll one dice.
 > - You can enter how many times you wish to roll the dice.
-> - The program shows you the amount of rolled dices.
+> - The amount of rolled dices is displayed as a Jlabels.
-> - The result of the rolled dice is displayed as normal text(Jlabels) and as a picture of the corresponding dice.
+> - The result of the rolled dice is also displayed as a Jlabels
+> - The result is also displayed as a picture of the corresponding dice.
 ----------
 # How it works
 The program runs around the Controller, GUI and Model class.